AMD-AIG-AIMA/gpt-fast/README.md

 ```bash
 bash scripts/prepare.sh <HF_model/repo_id> <download_dir>
 ```
 where `<HF_model/repo_id>` is the model id from the [HuggingFace](https://huggingface.co/) website.
-This script will download the model weights from the HuggingFace and then convert them to the format supported by this GPTFast repo.
-You will need to have your HuggingFace token being added to the environment for the gated models.
+This script will download the model weights from HuggingFace and then convert them to the format supported by this GPTFast repo.
+You will need to have your HuggingFace token added to the environment for the gated models.
 If you have not done that, you can use this command:
 ```bash
 huggingface-cli login
 ```